 What does "sustainability" mean in terms of world evangelism?

 Sustainability is talked about in fields like agriculture, business, fishing and forestry as well as in Christian missionary activity.
 To be sure, what sustainability involves will vary somewhat from field to field.
-However, the core idea is the presence of productivity and long-term viability.
+However, at the core of sustainability are issues of productivity and long-term viability.

-In terms of world evangelism, a key indicator of sustainability is that churches and ministries are supported locally without an expectation that resources from faraway places will be streaming in.
+In terms of world evangelism, a key indicator of sustainability is that churches and ministries are supported locally without an expectation that subsidies from faraway places will be streaming in.

 In conversations about sustainability, "resources" means more than finances.
 There's no doubt that looking at funding is important in assessing sustainability.
 However, sustainability involves more than who pays the bills.
 It also involves things like: